-2003], using a centralized MLE.
-If we allow $d_R$ to increase at the expense of increasing communication costs, the dwMDS algorithm can reach an RMSE as low as 0.940 m for $d_R=7.5\,\mathrm{m}$ .
-Once again, we stress that the dwMDS algorithm, unlike the MLE estimator from [Patwari et al. 2003], does not use all the pairwise range measurements and doesn't assume knowledge of the distribution of the range measurements.
+Figure 7(c) and 7(d) show again the location estimates using classical MDS and the dwMDS algorithm, but this time for the TOA measurement data set.
+From Table II, it can be seen that the dwMDS algorithm outperforms all other location estimators.
+If we allow d_R to increase at the expense of increasing communication costs, the dwMDS algorithm can reach an RMSE as low as 0.940 m for $d_R = 7.5$ m.
+Once again, we stress that the dwMDS algorithm, unlike the MLE estimator from [Patwari et al. 2003], does not use all the pairwise range measurements and does not assume knowledge of the distribution of the range measurements.